1. What are SUN Bucks?

 The SUN Bucks benefit is meant for the child; the SUN Bucks EBT card is issued in the child’s name and is meant to travel with the child between households.
 The child’s SUN Bucks card will be mailed via USPS to the mailing address of the parent or guardian listed in the child’s school record.
 This may be the adult who submitted a free and reduced priced meal application for the child, or the adult listed as the primary contact in the school’s system.
 Please work with any other parent/guardians and coordinate to support the child that the benefits are intended for.13.
 What should I do when I get my SUN Bucks card in the mail?

 Follow the instructions that came with your SUN Bucks card and set up your PIN.
-Then your card can be used to buy food in most grocery stores and farmer's markets.14.
+Then your card can be used to buy food in most grocery stores and farmer's markets.
+Please hold on to your card as that is the only way you can redeem the SUN Bucks benefits.
+The card can also be used again if you are eligible to receive SUN Bucks benefits for future Summer periods.14.
 How do I change my PIN?

-No, but please read the notice about SUN Bucks.
-If any children in your household were missing from your eligibility notification, please contact the SUN Bucks Customer Service toll-free at 1-888-975-SEBT(7328) or the "Contact Us" button at https://sunbucks.dhs.hawaii.gov16.
+No, but please read the notice and the enclosed FAQs about SUN Bucks.
+If any children in your household were missing from your eligibility notification, please contact the SUN Bucks Customer Service toll-free at 1-888-975-SEBT(7328).16.
 Will the information I provide on my application be checked?

 Yes.
 We may also ask you to send written proof of the household income you report.17.
 If I don’t qualify now, may I apply later?